 Just a high-quality game all around.
 Sort of the classic for the X series.
 You can alternately try the port Maverick Hunter X if you have the right game system.

 Okay, so I have to list this one, as it’s my favorite of the NES games.
 This game hit the peak for play control, Rush Jet was actually useful in it, and it broke away from the trend of “eight stages and a fortress or two.”

 An RPG rather than a classic game, but it has a good battle engine and is a lot of fun to play.
 Just ignore the plot.
 And the ending.

 - Mega Man ZX

 It’s like a Zero series game, but without the insane difficulty.
 Overall a very solid title.

 - Mega Man Battle Network 3

-Again, not a Mega Man game, but high quality and entertaining.
-It’s hard to recommend a specific one because they’re all so similar; I personally like the Style Changes in Battle Network 3 better than the Soul Unisons used in later games, but later games in the series are more polished.
+It’s hard to recommend a specific game in this series because they’re all so similar; I personally like the Style Changes in Battle Network 3 better than the Soul Unisons used in later games, but later games are more polished.
 You really can’t go wrong with any of them, however.
 (You could also, if you wanted, substitute one of the Star Force games instead, since they play so similarly.)